xbobekf/oxygenium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/ActorRefT.md

 ```
 ## Questions:
  1. What is the purpose of this code?
-   - This code defines a class `ActorRefT` and an object `ActorRefT` in the `org.alephium.util` package, which provide additional functionality to Akka `ActorRef`s.
+   - This code defines a class `ActorRefT` and an object `ActorRefT` in the `org.oxygenium.util` package, which provide additional functionality to Akka `ActorRef`s.

 2. What is the license for this code?
    - This code is licensed under the GNU Lesser General Public License version 3 or later.